aneldev/dynadux-history-middleware/README.md

 **Payload**: `{stateTargetPropertyName: string}`

-This will create a property in the state of the store with name the value of the payload's `stateTargetPropertyName` property.
+This will create a property in the state of the store, with the name, the value of the payload's `stateTargetPropertyName` property.

-In the state will save the collected history items.
+In the state it will save the collected history items.